sunrise-choir/spec/src/datatypes.md

 | 30    | Y      |
 | 31    | Z      |

-Due to omitting leading zeros, the suffix for private box (identifier 0) is simply `"box"`
+Due to omitting leading zeros, the suffix for private box (identifier 0) is simply `"box"`.

+For large identifiers (between 2^60 and 2^64 - 1 inclusive), 13 characters are needed, and the most-significant bit of the leftmost character does not contribute to the decoded value.
+Identifiers must be encoded such that this ignored bit is set to zero.
+Put another way: If the identifier encoding takes up 13 characters, it must begin with one of `(1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F, G)`.

 ### Multibox Compact Encoding